Koko-66/Translate_it/README.md

 #### E-mail validation using Oauth2
 Implementation of a more secure way of accessing the e-mail using Oauth2 credentials.

+#### E-mail address validation
+For a real-life application, it would be good to implement a more thorough validation of the e-mail address, confirming that the e-mail is not only formatted correctly, but is correct and exists.

 ## <a name="technologies"></a>Technologies used
 ### <a name="languages"></a>Languages
 - HTML and CSS (provided in Code Institute's template)